-The reply of our Lord's is somewhat difficult to explain.
-It seems almost contrary to His nature and character to rebuke and insult a person which is in such desperate need.
+Our Lord's reply is somewhat difficult to explain.
+It seems almost contrary to His nature and character to rebuke and insult a person that is in such desperate need.
 We do believe that there was a reason for Jesus speaking thus: "It is not meet to take the children's bread, and cast it to dogs."
 He wanted her faith to develop fully and to be able to surmount all obstacles.